Identifying the Benefits from Home Ownership: A Swedish Experiment

 (with Paolo Sodini, Stijn Van Nieuwerburgh, and Ulf von Lilienfeld-Toal)

-Revise & Resubmit, American Economic Review.
+Revise & Resubmit, second round, American Economic Review.

 The Role of Cognitive and Non-cognitive Skills for Investment Behavior